-During my graduate studies, I was a Fulbright scholar at the Sage School of Philosophy, Cornell University, a visiting graduate student at the Faculty of Classics, University of Cambridge, and a visiting junior fellow at the Institut für die Wissenschaften vom Menschen, Vienna.
-During and after my studies, I have published articles and reviews on Hellenistic philosophy, notably on Pyrrhonism and Epicureanism, translated various philosophical papers into Hungarian, and presented my work at a number of international conferences.
+During my graduate studies, I was a Fulbright scholar at the Sage School of Philosophy, Cornell University, a visiting graduate student at the Faculty of Classics, University of Cambridge, a research scholarship recipient at the Fondation Hardt, and a visiting junior fellow at the Institut für die Wissenschaften vom Menschen, Vienna.
+As an undergraduate, I spent one term at the École Normale Supérieure in Paris.

 Publications (recent and forthcoming)

-'Sextus Empiricus on religious dogmatism.'
-Oxford Studies in Ancient Philosophy 58 (2020).
+'Sextus Empiricus on Religious Dogmatism.'
+Oxford Studies in Ancient Philosophy 58 (2020), 239-280.

 'Theology, Innatism, and the Epicurean Self.'
-Ancient Philosophy 37 (2017), No. 1: 129-152.
+Ancient Philosophy 37.1 (2017), 129-152.

-'Uses and Misuses of the Common Concepts Strategy in Emperor Julian's Contra Galilaeos.'
-In M. Mitrea (ed.), Tradition and Transformation: Dissent and Consent in the Mediterranean.
+'Uses and Misuses of the Common Concepts Strategy in Emperor Julian's Contra Galilaeos', in M. Mitrea (ed.), Tradition and Transformation: Dissent and Consent in the Mediterranean.
 Third CEMS International Graduate Conference (Budapest, May 30 - June 1, 2013).
 Kiel: Solivagus Verlag, 2016, 40-55.